 Digital service development

-In an increasing number of fields, the success of a business is decided by the functioning of their digital ecosystem.
-A successful digital customer experience is made possible by background services, data warehouses, analytics solutions, integration and user-friendly interfaces – and often by a new kind of business logic.
+A successful digital customer experience is often based on a combination of background services, data warehouses, analytics solutions, integration and user-friendly interfaces – and often by a new kind of business logic.

 Cornerstones of Solita's digital service development